PearlJain12/Cypher/Mechanics.md

 find the letters in the corresponding line that the letters make in the uppercase boxes

-FO=>MX
+FO=>VQ

 find lowercase u and r

 find the letters in the corresponding line that the letters make in the uppercase boxes

- UR=>KW
+ UR=>KZ

-  FOUR=> MXKW
+  FOUR=> VQKZ

 **Ex.
 Decrypt: MXKW**

-split into pairs: MX KW
+split into pairs: VQ KZ

-find uppercase M and X
+find uppercase V and Q

 find the letters in the corresponding line that the letters make in the lowercase boxes

-MX=> FO
+VQ=> FO

-find uppercase K and W
+find uppercase K and Z

 find the letters in the corresponding line that the letters make in the lowercase boxes

-KW=> UR
+KZ=> UR

 FO UR